Handforth Road, Wilmslow, Cheshire SK9 2LX

 Welcome to Class 10

-Your teaching team this year consists of Miss Katie Taylor (class teacher), Miss Laura Vickers (teaching assistant) and Mrs Pam Tapp (teacher on Friday mornings).
+Your teaching team this year consists of Miss Katie Taylor (class teacher), Mr Luke Bradshaw-Swann (teaching assistant) and Mrs Pam Tapp (teacher on Monday mornings).

 Your child's wellbeing and education is paramount to us.
 To speak to the class 10 team regarding any concerns or queries, grab us at the door or email Miss Taylor at k.taylor@thewilmslowacademy.co.uk.